-The motherboard is provides with Teaming functionality enabled allows the two single connections to act as a single connection for twice the bandwidth, improving overall throughput with lower CPU utilization.
-Two LAN ports connection also prevents network downtime by transferring the workload from a failed port to a working port.
+Dual LAN with Teaming functionality enabled on this motherboard allows two single connections to act as one single connection for twice the transmission bandwidth, making data transmission more effective and improving the quality of transmission of distant image(s).
+Fault tolerance on the dual LAN network prevents network downtime by transferring the workload from a failed port to a working port.

-The speed of transmission is subject to the actual network status even though the Teaming functionality is enabled.
+The speed of transmission is subject to the actual network environment or status even with Teaming enabled.

-A. Enable Teaming functionality with Windows XP:
+A. Enabling Teaming Functionality in Windows XP:

-Install the driver CD for the motherboard, and then choose Software Applications; Click Install under Realtek Ethernet Teaming Utility for installation, and reboot after completed.
+Insert the motherboard driver disk and select Software Applications.
+Click Install under Realtek Ethernet Teaming Utility for installation.
+Restart your system when completed.

-Choose Teaming and click the button Create Team.
+Choose Teaming and click the Create Team button.

-When you complete the procedure of setting, you will see the third virtual network interface.
-Check with the Network, and the connection speed is displayed at 2.0 Gbps.
+After you complete the setup, you will see the third virtual network interface.
+Go to Local Area Connection Status and you will see the connection speed is 2.0 Gbps.

-The Realtek Ethernet Teaming Utility icon will appear in the system tray after reboot.
-Doubleclick the icon to access the utility.
+The Realtek Ethernet Diagnostic Utility icon appears in the system tray after the system restarts.
+Double-click the icon to access the utility.

-Give a name for Teaming, e.g. Teaming, and set up the mode subject to the router's specification.
-Select the two Available Adapter's checkbox and click OK.
+Give a name for the Team. e.g. Teaming, and set up the Teaming mode based on your hub's specifications.
+Select the check boxes for the two available adapters and click OK